majo84ec/Election_analysis/README.md

 The complete audit results  can be found in the following txt file [election_analysis.txt](https://github.com/majo84ec/Election_analysis/files/10407146/election_analysis.txt)

-- Total Votes Cast in this congressional election was 369,711
+- Total Votes Cast in this congressional election was 369,711.
 - County Votes:
-  Jefferson county has 10.5% of total votes ~38,855 Denver county has the 82.8% and total votes =306,055 Arapahoe county has 6.7%  with a total votes of 24,801
+  * Jefferson county has 10.5% of total votes ~38,855
+  *  Denver county has the 82.8% and total votes =306,055
+  *  Arapahoe county has 6.7%  with a total votes of 24,801

--County with Largest Number of Votes: Denver county has the largest number of votes 306,055, (82,8%).
+- County with Largest Number of Votes: Denver county has the largest number of votes 306,055, (82,8%).

--Candidate Percentage of Votes:
+- Candidate Percentage of Votes:
-  Charles Casper Stockham candidate has 23.0%  with a total votes of 85,213 (second place).
+    * Charles Casper Stockham candidate has 23.0%  with a total votes of 85,213 (second place).
-  Diana DeGette candidate has 73.8% , total votes 272,892 (first place).
+    * Diana DeGette candidate has 73.8% , total votes 272,892 (first place).
-  Raymon Anthony Doane has 3.1% total, total votes of 11,606 (third place).
+    * Raymon Anthony Doane has 3.1% total, total votes of 11,606 (third place).
 - Election Results: Diana DeGette is won the election, with 272,892 votes.
 The winner had 2,81 times more votes than the two other candidates together.

 ## Election-Audit Summary